DjangoGirls/tutorial/try_python/README.md

     $ python --version
     Python 3.4.0

-If you don't have Python instaled or you want different version, you can install it as follows.
+If you don't have Python installed or you want different version, you can install it as follows.

 #### Ubuntu